amirdhs/AI-Powered-Resume-Analyzer/README.md

 # Resume Analyzer - AI-Powered Resume Analysis Tool

 A Flask web application that analyzes resumes using AI and provides feedback to help job seekers improve their applications.
+## Live Demo
+You can check out the live demo of the Resume Analyzer application at [Resume Analyzer Demo](https://ai-resume-analyzer-five.vercel.app/).
 ## Features

 - **AI-Powered Resume Analysis**: Get detailed feedback on your resume using advanced AI models